 While it is true that all drivers are expected to maintain a safe following distance from the vehicle in front (as affirmed by AARP), it is also true that drivers should not engage in reckless or dangerous behavior to intimidate or harass another motorist.
 A driver who arbitrarily throws on their brakes and causes a rear-end collision may be liable for any injuries or property damage that results.

 Cutting a Driver off and Then Braking

 A driver who gets rear-ended may also be assigned a share (or all) of the liability if the evidence shows they cut the other driver off before slamming on their brakes.
 In that kind of scenario, the back driver and their attorney would argue that due to the aggressive behavior of the front driver, the back driver did not have time to adjust and keep a three-second following distance before the front driver sharply braked.

-For a free legal consultation with a rear-end collisions lawyer serving Cincinnati, call (877) 538-1116
+For a free legal consultation with a rear-end collisions attorney in Cincinnati, call (614) 538-1116

 Potential Compensation for a Rear-End Collision in Cincinnati